 STAGE ONE :

 This stage involves focusing on the symptoms that many suffer as a result of childhood trauma, including :

 – difficulty controlling/regulating emotions

 – aggression/anger/hostility (click here to read my article about how to control anger)

 – alcohol/drug addiction (click here to read my article on this)

-– behavioural addictions (internet porn, anonymous sex, gambling etc) click here to read my article on this
+– behavioral addictions (internet porn, anonymous sex, gambling, etc) click here to read my article on this

-– problematic eating behaviours (click here to read my article on this)
+– problematic eating behaviors (click here to read my article on this)

 – dissociation (click here to read my article about this phenomenon)